pangratz/dashboard/README.md

 [GitHub Dashboard](http://pangratz.github.com/dashboard)
 ========================================================

 GitHub Dashboard using Ember.js and Twitter Bootstrap.
-This repo is developed in the course of the accompanying blog post at [code418.com](http://code418.com/blog/categories/github-dashboard/).
+This repo is developed in the course of the accompanying blog posts at [code418.com](http://code418.com/blog/categories/github-dashboard/).

 Running
 -------